acgetchell/mundus-atrox/src/background/arch.md

 # The Arch

-> In the earliest days of the world, the vast lands were empty save for two mighty races: the Dragons and the Giants.
+> In the earliest seasons of the world, the vast lands were empty save for two mighty races: the Dragons and the Giants.
 These colossal beings were in constant competition, each desiring to shape the world in their own image.
 >
 > The Dragons, graceful and elegant, soared through the skies, painting the heavens with their vibrant flames.
 Their vision was a world of endless skies and infinite horizons.
 The Giants, on the other hand, stood tall and mighty, shaping mountains, valleys, and plains with their immense hands.
 Their dream was a land of towering peaks and deep-rooted forests.
 >